feathersjs/feathers/index.md

   collection: 'todos'
 }).extend({
   created: function(data, params, callback) {
-    if(params.user && params.user.groups.indexOf('admin') !== -1) {
+    // Only dispatch if we have a user and user belongs to the admin group if(params.user && params.user.groups.indexOf('admin') !== -1) {
       // Call back with the data we want to dispatch return callback(null, data);